gregnau/pilight-skins/README.md

 1. Make a backup of the original `webgui` folder of Pilight:
 `mv /usr/local/share/pilight/webgui /usr/local/share/pilight/webgui-old`
 2. Clone the repository in place of the original folder:
-`git -C /usr/local/share/pilight/ clone http://github.com/gregnau/webgui.git`
+`git -C /usr/local/share/pilight/ clone -b kontrol http://github.com/gregnau/webgui.git`

 In both cases after the Pilight server (re)started, the new look should be appearing on load.
 If still the old skin loading, then try to refresh a couple of times or empty the browser cache.